A Quick Guide to Your Child’s Speech and Language Development – 4 to 5 Years

 - Your child’s speech should be understood at least 90% of the time by this age.

-- Your child’s spoken language skills are a good predictor of how she will perform in reading, writing and spelling in school.
+- Your child’s spoken language skills are a good predictor of how they will perform in reading, writing and spelling in school.

 - You are your child’s best teacher.
-Your interactions together will have the strongest impact on his speech and language development.
+Your interactions together will have the strongest impact on their speech and language development.

 Frequently Asked Questions